Troubling statistics show that 52.3 percent of Americans are unsatisfied with their jobs.

 First, What is Creating a Positive Work Environment?

-Creating a positive work environment ensures that everyone in the workplace is happy with their job, excited to come into the office every day, and feels safe in their environment.
+Creating good qualities in a work environment ensures that everyone in the workplace is happy with their job, excited to come into the office every day, and feels safe in their environment.

 What are the Characteristics of a Positive Work Environment?